nhoening/fjd/README.rst

     fjd-recruiter --project remote-example hire
     fjd-dispatcher --project remote-example

-If you run this xample, the output you'll see should be similar to this:
+If you run this example, the output you'll see should be similar to this:

     $ cd fjd/example
     $ ./run-remote-example.sh